Cardi B agrees to pay for funeral of Bronx fire victims

 Los Angeles (USA), Jan 19 (EFE).- The American rapper Cardi B has agreed to pay the funeral expenses of the seventeen who died in the fire of a building in the Bronx neighborhood on January 9 , according to a statement sent by the artist herself this Wednesday.

-“I can’t even imagine the pain of the families of the victims, but I hope they are relieved not to have to worry about the costs associated with the burial of their loved ones.
-I send my prayers and condolences to everyone affected by this horrific tragedy.”
+“I cannot imagine the pain of the families of the victims, but I hope they are relieved not to have to worry about the costs associated with the burial of their loved ones.
+I send my prayers and condolences to all those affected by this horrible tragedy.
+“Detailed the American music star.

-The singer, who grew up in this New York neighborhood, was “immensely proud to be from the Bronx” and added that she has “many family and friends who still live and work there.”
+The singer, who grew up in this New York neighborhood, was “immensely proud to be from the Bronx” and added that she has “a lot of family and friends who still live and work there.”

 “When I heard that there was a fire and with so many victims, I knew that I had to do something to help,” explained Cardi B, who has already starred in other donation campaigns, such as the one she carried out at the beginning of the pandemic with the funds raised with a remix song that warned of the dangers of the coronavirus and that came to appear in fourth place of the most listened to hip-hop songs on the iTunes list.